How To

 How to Create a Packing List for International Shipping

 This guide is for the operational side of the shipment.
-If someone needs to know how many cartons are moving, what is inside them, and what counts the receiving side should see, this is the build order to follow.
+If someone needs to know what items are being sent and what quantities the receiving side should see, this is the build order to follow.

 Short answer

-Build the packing list from the physical shipment: confirm the parties, package counts, item lines, and any weight or dimension details the warehouse, carrier, or receiving team will check.
+Build the packing list from the physical shipment: confirm the parties, document reference, item descriptions, quantities, and any carrier-specific extras outside the simple PDF draft.

 Best for

-- Teams checking cartons, quantities, and weights before export
+• Teams checking item descriptions and quantities before export

 1. Start with the parties and document reference

-Before you think about cartons or weights, make sure the packing list points to the right shipment.
+Before you list the items, make sure the packing list points to the right shipment.
 That means the shipper, consignee, and the document reference or date should already be clear.

 If the shipment also needs a commercial invoice, compare the descriptions, quantities, and references across both documents before download.
 Use the consistency checklist if you want a one-pass comparison.